jackrr/bubble/doc/magic-links.md

   - Need to prevent collisions, make brute force generation undesirable
 - Redirect logic in backend
 - Generally-available user object on authed requests

+## Add-ons

+- Support sending a simple string of numbers that can be used for web login